Muzhaffar99/A-Comparative-Study-of-SAC-and-PPO/README.md

 Soft Actor-Crtic (SAC), Proximal Policy Optimization (PPO), and Deep Deterministic Policy Gradient (DDPG) algorithm, with Simulink employed to simulate the water tank system and establish an experimental test bench for comparsion between them.
-The ndings indicate that the Soft Actor-Critic (SAC) algorithm deliver the best result in signal tracking, achieving high speed and low error relative to the reference signal when compared to other reinforcement learning (RL) algorithms.
+The findings indicate that the Soft Actor-Critic (SAC) algorithm deliver the best result in signal tracking, achieving high speed and low error relative to the reference signal when compared to other reinforcement learning (RL) algorithms.
 However, algorithms such as Proximal Policy Optimization (PPO) demonstrate superior performance in maintaining